Last Updated on January 4, 2022 by Justin Su

 Application: A mobile app is available for both devices iOS & Android.
 More than 120 million downloads.

 Simplifi is owned by Quicken.
-If you are following financial articles in The New York Times then you may know that they mentioned Simplifi as the best budgeting apps and tool.
+If you are following financial articles in The New York Times then you may know that they mentioned Simplifi as the best budgeting app and tool.

-You can use Simplifi on your web browser, android, and iOS devices.
+You can use Simplify on your web browser, android, and iOS devices.
 It has attached more than 1400 financial institutions which you can access within an app.

 It allows you to see your banking, credit card, loans, and investments all in one place, so you know exactly where you stand.

-It also tracks and finds recurring bills and subscriptions, including which are not used by you, so you can either complete the bill or cancel them anytime.
+It also tracks and finds recurring bills and subscriptions, including those that are not used by you, so you can either complete the bill or cancel them anytime.

 You can set a custom watchlist according to its category, payee, or tags, so you can track them easily and without spending extra time on individual searches.

-Pricing: 30 days free trial.
-After that, you can choose a plan, $5.99/Month in a monthly plan or $3.99/Month in the yearly plan.
+• Pricing: 30 days free trial.
+After that, you can choose a plan, for $5.99/Month in a monthly plan or $3.99/Month in the yearly plan.

 PocketGuard